There's a lot of energy coming from the Eastern Iowa Community Colleges Advanced Technology

 Eastern Iowa Community Colleges has a long history in providing environmental related

 training for its students.
-The Health, Safety and Environmental Technology (HSET)
+The Health, Safety and Environmental Technology (EHS) program

 Agency.
-The college provides both HSET training and re-training for area business and industry and an online HSET career program for individuals seeking employment in the field.
+The college provides both EHS training and re-training for area business and industry and an online EHS career program for individuals seeking employment in the field.

 The college initiated its Renewable Energy career program in 2009.
 Located at the college’s Blong Technology Center, just off Interstate 80

 north of Davenport, it trains technicians to work in such areas as wind, solar and